System Design Space

 1997

-Foote & Yoder - Big Ball of Mud pattern (evolution anti-pattern)
+Foote & Yoder - the Big Ball of Mud anti-pattern

 2014

-Lewis & Fowler - definition of microservices as a set of independently deployable services
+Lewis & Fowler - microservices as independently deployable services

 2014

-Distribution increases the cost of architectural mistakes if boundaries are not drawn up in advance.
+Distribution raises the cost of architectural mistakes when boundaries are not already clear.

 2026

-Reframe: This is a return to a basic engineering discipline rather than the emergence of a new architectural style.
+The framing is a return to basic engineering discipline, not the arrival of a new architecture style.

-• Modularity is a property of dependencies and contracts, not of the infrastructure and the number of services.
+• Modularity is a property of dependencies and contracts, not infrastructure or service count.

-• Select services only based on stable business boundaries and a clear need for independent deployment.
+• Extract services only around stable business boundaries and a real need for independent deployment.

-• Make modular monolith the default strategy and microservices a sound investment.
+• Make the modular monolith the default strategy and microservices a justified investment.

-• Budget for the cost of distribution: observability, security, delivery-platform, data-consistency.
+• Budget for the cost of distribution: observability, security, delivery platform, and data consistency.

-• Manage the architecture with structure metrics: forbidden dependencies, cycles, drift between modules.
+• Manage architecture with structure metrics: dependency graphs, forbidden dependencies, cycles, and drift between modules.

-• Formalize module ownership and architectural violation policy (baseline + debt reduction plan).
+• Formalize module ownership and architectural violation policy: current baseline plus a debt-reduction plan.

 Practical plan for 2-4 weeks

-1. 1Fix 3-7 modular boundaries and assemble a dependency graph by code.
+1. 1Name 3-7 module boundaries and generate a dependency graph from the codebase.

-When to stay in a monolith and when to spin out services
+When to stay in a monolith and when to extract services

-If independent deployment is not a sustainable requirement, it is better to invest in modular boundaries, architecture tests and ownership within a single process.
+If independent deployment is not a durable requirement yet, invest in module boundaries, architecture tests, and clear change ownership inside one process.

-Select services when there are clear drivers of independent deployability, separate SLAs, scaling in parts and readiness for the cost of distribution.
+Extract services when there are clear drivers for independent deployability, separate SLAs, partial scaling, and readiness to pay the cost of distribution.

 Risks and limitations

-• The transition to microservices without mature boundaries often leads to distributed monolith and an increase in operational load.
+• Moving to microservices without mature boundaries often produces a distributed monolith and higher operating load.

-• The label "modular monolith" without testable dependency rules quickly becomes marketing hype.
+• The label “modular monolith” becomes marketing if dependency rules are not testable.

 Related chapters